Ultimate Japan Tour

 Our hotel is located adjacent to Daihakone Country Club.
 Spread out on the majestic Sengokuhara plain against the background of the broad mountains of the outer rim of Hakone Crater, the Daihakone Country Club offers 18 holes landscaped with truly unique individuality.
 A notable feature of the course is the hole No.17 known as the ‘Lotus Flower’ being a difficult hole surrounded with tricky bunkers.
 The yardage is 7289 par is 73.

 After this round and suitable refreshments, we return to Tokyo and the Prince Park Tower Hotel.
 Check in and freshen up then prepare for tonight’s included farewell dinner which will be around and under the railway lines at Yurakucho railway station.
-Thereafter free to enjoy your final evening on the town in Tokyo.
+Thereafter you are free to enjoy your final evening on the town in Tokyo.

 Wednesday Day 11 – Depart